Looking At Booking Holdings's Recent Whale Trades - Benzinga

 Volume & Open Interest Development

-This data can help you track the liquidity and interest for Booking Holdings's options for a given strike price.
+In terms of liquidity and interest, the mean open interest for Booking Holdings options trades today is 47.23 with a total volume of 318.00.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Booking Holdings's whale activity within a strike price range from $2100.0 to $2910.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Booking Holdings's big money trades within a strike price range of $1220.0 to $3000.0 over the last 30 days.

 Booking Holdings Option Volume And Open Interest Over Last 30 Days